Summer Arts Festival FAQs

 - GENERAL Parking: General public parking is available, non-reserved, first-come, first-served, in the lighted Veterans Park lot west of the Grand Lawn and stage.
 Parking is also at the Springfield Museum of Art, the Kissell Center, Wittenberg, and Covenant Presbyterian Church.
 For patron safety, Cliff Park Road is closed to through-traffic from 6 PM to close of show (or 90 minutes prior to afternoon events.)

-- HANDICAPPED Parking: Limited parking for vehicles with handicapped tags permitted east of the Grand Lawn along Cliff Park Road beyond the first barricade.
+- HANDICAPPED Parking: Limited parking for vehicles with handicapped tags permitted on a first-come, first-served basis, east of the Grand Lawn along Cliff Park Road beyond the first barricade.
 Use Fountain Avenue entrance only.

-- GROUP TRANSPORT VEHICLE Parking: Limited parking for group transport vehicles permitted west of the Grand Lawn along Cliff Park Road beyond the first barricade.
+- GROUP TRANSPORT VEHICLE Parking: Limited parking for group transport vehicles permitted on first-come, first-served basis, west of the Grand Lawn along Cliff Park Road beyond the first barricade.
 Use Plum Street entrance only.

 - SENIOR (passenger vehicles) Parking: Limited parking for seniors in personal vehicles permitted west of the Grand Lawn along Cliff Park Road beyond the first barricade.
 Use Plum Street entrance only.